pandas-dev/pandas/doc/source/user_guide/scale.rst

 -----------------------

 The default pandas data types are not the most memory efficient.
-This is especially true for high-cardinality text data (columns with relatively few unique values).
+This is especially true for low-cardinality text data (columns with relatively few unique values).
 By using more efficient data types you can store larger datasets in memory.